xueyaohuang/RoadToCodeFarmer/mianjing/self_introduction.md

   that's great

+  many other competiors google, linkedin has graph database, could you introduce tigrtgraphs advantages and disadvantages over the other companies?

   3. lastly, I want to ask about your experience at service now.
 I'm sure you have a lot of experience in other companies as well.
 But, I wanna know what is the most exciting part in working at service now compared to other companies.